adunderwood/recipes/README.md

 ```

 This script will:
+1. Check that `data/recipes.json` exists
-1. Download all recipe images to the `images/` directory
+2. Download all recipe images to the `images/` directory
-2. Copy images to `public/images/`
+3. Copy images to `public/images/`
+4. Copy CSS to `public/css/`
-3. Generate HTML pages for all recipes in the `public/` directory
+5. Generate HTML pages for all recipes in the `public/` directory from templates

 ### 3. View your website locally